Picovoice/porcupine/README.md

 them for free.
 In addition, developers can generate custom wake phrases (subject to certain limitations and only on Linux, Mac, or Windows) for non-commercial, personal, and evaluation-only purposes.

+## Picovoice Console (Early Access)

+Announcing early access to the Picovoice Console (https://console.picovoice.ai).
+The Console is a web-based platform for building voice applications.

+You can sign up for an account with your email address or with your GitHub account.
+We will open access to early adopters when new features are available to use.
+We welcome your feedback; please send it to console@picovoice.ai.

+Eventually, the Picovoice Console will make the Porcupine optimizer tool on GitHub unnecessary as you will be able to generate models with extra capabilities and features using the web interface.
+As a side benefit, this will allow us to drastically shrink the large Porcupine repository.

+Make sure you are signed up for the Picovoice mailing list and be the first to hear about new Picovoice Console announcements.

 ## Table of Contents

 * [Try It Out](#try-it-out)